 Pro tip: Facebook has an Ads Library where you can see what ads your competitors have released for inspiration.

-Tip 3: Target your adverts to the right customers
+Tip 3: Target the right customers

 Facebook collects a lot of data on its users, everything from location and age to hobbies and interests.
 Use this to your advantage in your ad scheduling.